 Jabin White, Vice President of Content Management for JSTOR and Portico, shares his thoughts on how metadata quality can be improved across academia, and how publishers can move from basic metadata concepts to creating enhanced metadata.

 Scholastica announces the release of a Product Roadmap detailing new features to help journals comply with Plan S and sustainably meet core technical publishing standards.

 The quality of the machine-readable metadata associated with academic journal articles is virtually as important as the quality of the research itself.
-In this post, we overview the role of machine-readable metadata in article discovery and how Scholastica is helping open access journals produce the rich machine-readable metadata they need.
+In this post, we overview the role of machine-readable metadata in article discovery and how Scholastica is helping journals produce the rich machine-readable metadata they need.